What is a typical day for a Field Interviewer?

 Where are the assignments?

-The assignments are all over the United States.
-Though you may probably start out working close to home, shortly thereafter, you’ll be traveling to a diverse cross-section of areas throughout the country.
+The assignments are all over the United States based on sample and study needs.
+Assignments will vary from close to home or travel to a diverse cross-section of areas throughout the country.
+Overnight travel is required.

 Are there specific requirements for the job?